obsproject/obs-websocket/docs/partials/introduction.md

 These steps should be followed precisely.
 Failure to connect to the server as instructed will likely result in your client being treated in an undefined way.

 - Initial HTTP request made to the obs-websocket server.
-  - HTTP request headers can be used to set the websocket communication type.
-The default format is JSON.
-Example headers:
-    - `Content-Type: application/json`
-    - `Content-Type: application/msgpack`
-  - If an invalid `Content-Type` is specified, the connection will be closed with [`WebSocketCloseCode::InvalidContentType`](#websocketclosecode-enum) after upgrade (but before `Hello`).
+  - The `Sec-WebSocket-Protocol` header can be used to tell obs-websocket which kind of message encoding to use.
+By default, obs-websocket uses JSON over text.
+Available subprotocols:
+    - `obswebsocket.json` - JSON over text frames
+    - `obswebsocket.msgpack` - MsgPack over binary frames

 - Once the connection is upgraded, the websocket server will immediately send an [OpCode 0 `Hello`](#hello-opcode-0) message to the client.